Chapter 19 : Truths

 He gave me a kiss and said, “I’m never going to let anything happen to you, or to the baby.
 Okay?”

-I nodded and I could feel myself tearing up.
+I nodded and I could feel the tears threatening to fall.
 “James, I’m so sorry for all this extra baggage.
 Most people have one bag; I have a whole bloody wardrobe.”

 He laughed and I wiped my eyes with my sleeves.
 “I’m so grateful for you, I really am.
-You’re one of the greatest people I know.”
+You’re one of the greatest people I know,” I said thickly.

 “Of course I am,” he said smugly.